andrewcottage/bch-cli-wallet/README.md

 # NPM Usage
 The [npm library](https://www.npmjs.com/package/bch-cli-wallet) can be included in your own app to instantly give it the ability to send and receive BCH transactions.
-Here is an example of how to include it in your own app:
+Here is an example of how to include it in your own app.
+This example will generate a new HD wallet.

 ```javascript
 // Instantiate the Create Wallet class from this library.